 - 2 tablespoons water

-- 1 large clove of garlic peeled and chopped fine
+- 1 large large clove of garlic peeled and chopped fine

 - Rinse the preserved lemon under running water to remove the excess salt.
 Pick out and discard any seeds.
 Place the lemon into a food processor with a steel knife or into a high speed blender.
 Add lemon juice, oil, honey, water and garlic.
 Puree the lemon mixture until it becomes a smooth, light and creamy sauce, about 2 minutes.
-If it’s too thick, add a little more water to thin.
+If it’s too thick, add a little more water too thin.
+If too tart, try a little more honey.
+Adjust for your taste preference.